 Best format for a seaman cover letter

-We are sure that you are accustomed to telling your stories when you return back to port, but a one-page cover letter is very different to a rambling chat with your land-lubber friends and family.
+No doubt you are accustomed to telling such stories when you return back to port.
+But a one-page cover letter is very different from a rambling chat with your land-lubber friends and family.
 Which aspects of your seaman career do you cover?
 What will be important for your future captain and crew mates?
 Most importantly, how do you structure the cover letter so that your stories are easily remembered?

 The seaman cover letter format will not differ from a normal cover letter.
 This job search sales pitch is a tried-and-tested formula: